 1992 Jerry Nolan of The Heartbreakers and New York Dolls dies from a stroke at age 45 while being treated for meningitis and pneumonia.

-1992 R. Kelly and Public Announcement release Born into the 90's.
+1992 R. Kelly and Public Announcement release the album Born Into The 90's, with the hits "She's Got That Vibe" and "Honey Love."

 1992 Tommy Page sings at Stephanie Tanner's birthday party on the Full House episode "Crushed."